 Jesus was born under law, circumcised by law, and presented in the temple according to the law.
 Every Jewish person that Jesus met was also born under law.
-We need to keep this in mind when we read the red letters of Jesus.
+We need to keep this in mind when reading the red letters of Jesus.

 What law did Jesus preach?

 The teachers of the law and the Pharisees sit in Moses’ seat.
 So you must obey them and do everything they tell you.
-(Mt 23:2-3)
+(Matthew 23:2-3)

 Since the law-teachers often made Jesus angry, we might conclude that Jesus was opposed to the law.
-He was not.
+Far from it.
 Jesus had no problem with what the Pharisees were preaching.
 “Do everything they tell you.”
-What really burnt His toast was their hypocrisy – they weren’t practicing what they preached:
+What really burnt his toast was their hypocrisy – they weren’t practicing what they preached:

 Has not Moses given you the law?
 Yet not one of you keeps the law.
-(Joh 7:19)
+(John 7:19)